Eisteddfod: Decline

-Late 18th-century Revival
+Late 18th century revival

-In 1788, Thomas Jones and Jonathan Hughes asked the London-based Gwyneddigion Society to donate, "some small present out of goodwill to those who are trying to crawl after their mother tongue."
+In 1788, Thomas Jones and Jonathan Hughes asked the London-based Gwyneddigion Society to donate "some small present out of goodwill to those who are trying to crawl after their mother tongue."

-Although the Gwyneddigion Society agreed, they laid down certain conditions to their support that permanently altered the future course of the eisteddfod and its traditions.
+Although the Gwyneddigion Society agreed, they laid down certain conditions for their support that permanently altered the future course of the eisteddfod and its traditions.
 The Gwyneddigion claimed for themselves the right to proclaim both the eisteddfod and the theme of the main competition which they alone would set, one year in advance.
 The poems were to be submitted under pseudonyms and would be adjudicated solely upon their literary merits.
 The poems and the adjudicator's comments would then be forwarded to the eisteddfod in a sealed package.
 The adjudicators were to be able men for the job and were to choose the winning entry based upon "purity of language and regular composition of the poems to be among their chief merits."

-The adjudicators were to meet together and give an impartial decision and, in the event of any disagreement, the Gwyneddigion would endeavor to resolve the dispute.
+The adjudicators were to meet together and give an impartial decision and, in the event of any disagreement, the Gwyneddigion would endeavour to resolve the dispute.
 The name of the winning poet would be announced upon the first day of the eisteddfod and, owing to the dignity of his status as Pencerdd, the winner was not to compete alongside the other poets in the composition of impromptu verse.

 In so doing, the Gwyneddigion laid down the framework for the modern National Eisteddfod of Wales.
 According to Hywel Teifi Edwards, "there was to be notice given a year in advance of one organized, annual eisteddfod answerable to a central, controlling authority which would require competitors to submit their compositions pseudonymously to a panel of competent adjudicators."

 Although the Gwyneddigion did not succeed in their ambition of transforming the eisteddfod "into an Academy that would act as a forcing house for Welsh culture", they have wielded considerable influence over continued requirement for long poems as eisteddfod submissions.
 Furthermore, in reaction to the incomprehensibility of Welsh poetry composed in strict meter, the Gwyneddigion held up the recent poetry of Reverend Goronwy Owen as a better model.

 Long before his death on his tobacco and cotton plantation near Lawrenceville, Virginia in 1769, Owen had often expressed the desire to compose an epic work of Christian poetry which would be the equal of John Milton's Paradise Lost.
 Owen felt, however, that the rules of Welsh poetry in strict meter prevented him from doing so.
 Therefore, by holding Owen up as a model, the Gwyneddigion ensured that his literary legacy is that, as late as 1930, both the adjudicators and the poets composing submissions to the National Eisteddfod of Wales were aspiring to produce the Welsh national epic that Owen had longed to write in vain.